 - diuretics to control swelling

-- medication to control high blood pressure.
+- medication to control high blood pressure

-For people who have developed nephrotic syndrome, a diet low in salt, saturated fat and cholesterol may be helpful to reduce swelling and keep cholesterol levels under control.
+- dietary changes – a diet low in salt, saturated fat and cholesterol may be helpful to reduce swelling and keep cholesterol levels under control.
 Advice from a renal dietitian may be required to develop an individualised dietary plan.

 Where to get help